harry7557558/spirulae/home/index.md

  - WebAssembly, required for mesh generation
  - [MathJax 3](https://www.mathjax.org/), required for equation preview

-Spirulae have the following known issues:
+Spirulae has the following known issues:

- - GPU-based graphers use single precision floating point and have incompatibility across devices for overflow and NaN behavior
+ - GPU-based graphers use single precision floating point and have incompatibility across devices for overflow and NaN behavior.
- - The parser has ambiguity in resolving conflicting variable names
+ - The parser has ambiguity in resolving conflicting variable names.
+You can avoid this issue by using unique and descriptive function and variable names.
- - Incomplete documentation for some graphers
+ - Incomplete documentation for some graphers.

-Spirulae is not available for commercial licensing due to dependency on some C++ packages like [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) and is currently distributed under GPLv3.
-Spirulae is [previously](https://github.com/harry7557558/spirulae/tree/4843b3e80d92e7633a6525e54c594cd254e5602b) distributed under MIT license.
+Spirulae is not available for commercial licensing due to C++ dependency [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) and is currently distributed under GPLv3.
+Spirulae is [previously](https://github.com/harry7557558/spirulae/tree/4843b3e80d92e7633a6525e54c594cd254e5602b) distributed under the MIT license.
+Note that shader sources adapted from [Shadertoy](https://www.shadertoy.com/), namely [this](https://www.shadertoy.com/view/flcyWn), [this](https://www.shadertoy.com/view/7ltcW8), and [this](https://www.shadertoy.com/view/wsfGWH), are separately distributed under [CC BY-SA-NC 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en) according to [Shadertoy terms of service](https://www.shadertoy.com/terms).

 ----